 The following table summarizes, on a pro forma basis as of September 30, 2020, after giving effect to the adoption and filing of our amended and restated certificate of incorporation prior to the completion of this offering, the differences between the number of shares purchased from us, the total consideration paid to us, and the average price per share paid by existing stockholders and by new investors.
 As the table shows, new investors purchasing shares in this offering will pay an average price per share substantially higher than our existing stockholders paid.
-The table below is based on shares of common stock outstanding immediately after the consummation of this offering and does not give effect to shares of common stock reserved for future issuance under the 2020 Incentive Plan and our 2020 Employee Stock Purchase Plan.
-A total of shares of common stock have been reserved for future issuance under the 2020 Incentive Plan.
-The table below is based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the front cover of this prospectus, for shares purchased in this offering and excludes underwriting discounts and commissions and estimated offering expenses payable by us:
+The table below is based on 152,979,479 shares of common stock outstanding immediately after the consummation of this offering and does not give effect to shares of common stock reserved for future issuance under the 2020 Incentive Plan and our 2020 Employee Stock Purchase Plan.
+A total of 20,000,000 shares of common stock and 1,700,000 shares of common stock have been reserved for future issuance under the 2020 Incentive Plan and 2020 Employee Stock Purchase Plan.
+The table below is based on the initial public offering price of \$23.00 per share for shares purchased in this offering, includes the issuance of 5,941,693 shares of restricted common stock to be issued to the Former Unit Holders in connection with the EQT Equity Conversion and excludes underwriting discounts and commissions and estimated offering expenses payable by us:

-SHARES PURCHASED TOTAL CON AVERAGE PRICE PER
+SHARES PURCHASED NUMBER PERCENT TOTAL CON AVERAGE PRICE PER

-NUMBER PERCENT AMOUNT PERCENT SHARE
+AMOUNT PERCENT SHARE

-(IN MILLION 1S)
+(in millions

-Existing stockholders \$ \$
+Existing stockholders 138.3 90% \$ 507.5 60% \$ 3.67

-New investors
+New investors 14.6 10% 336.5 40% 23.00

-Total 100.0% \$ 100.0%
+Total 153.0 100% \$ 844.0 100%